srssieam/YamWeb/README.md

   + Displayed sweet Alert with beautiful Gratitude message while login , register.
 ## 2. Food items Catalog:
   + Display a wide range of food items with images, quantity and prices.
+  + Automatic calculate the food stock limit.
   + User can find food items  by category
   + Also provided a search field so that user can search food by food name
   + Clicking on details button it will show details of food and order button
   + Clicking on order button it will display purchase page and user after press purchase button a sweet alert will be displayed